-SMU LiveSafe is a free mobile app available through the Apple App Store or Google Play.
-The University and Student Senate partnered with LiveSafe to provide members of the SMU community access to an easy-to-use mobile app that links users to campus safety resources.
-The app is an additional safety resource that allows you to contact SMU Police or 911, submit a non-emergency tip to SMU Police, invite friends or family to join you on a virtual SafeWalk and access other campus safety resources and procedures.
+The SMU Aware Safety App, provided by AppArmor, is an easy-to-use smartphone mobile application that connects you to campus safety resources in one place.
+The app is an additional safety resource that allows you to contact SMU Police or 911, submit a non-emergency tip to SMU PD, invite friends or family to join you on a virtual SafeWalk, and access other campus safety resources and procedures.
+Search for "SMU Aware" in the Google Play or Apple App Store and download the app.